dougalrm/aider-patterns-wow/data/docs/using_metrics_to_identify_impediments_and_improve_delivery_efficiency.md

 ## More Information

-Guidance on Actionable Agile (AA) can be found on the [using Actionable Agile on ADO](https://schroders365eur.sharepoint.com/sites/myschroders/content/Pages/CorporatePages/uvdmNFbhGhzyMpGgOHA/0760f6f1-b30a-49ee-8b21-b6a913ea3014.aspx?xsdata=...)
-CDF page.
+Guidance on Actionable Agile (AA) can be found on the [using Actionable Agile on ADO](https://schroders365eur.sharepoint.com/sites/myschroders/content/Pages/CorporatePages/uvdmNFbhGhzyMpGgOHA/0760f6f1-b30a-49ee-8b21-b6a913ea3014.aspx?xsdata=...) page.